3 Best Landmarks in Hartford, CT

 Hartford, CT 06106 Directions

-Since 1872
+Since 1879

 Specialty:

-Architectural and Government Buildings Group Visit State Capitol Events
+Architectural and Government Buildings Group Visit State Capitol Events Guided Tour Virtual Tours

-The Connecticut State Capitol has a solitary and peaceful feeling with a 360-degree breathtaking view of the mini-skyscrapers.
-The capitol is one of the largest Eastlake-style buildings.
+" Connecticut State Capitol has a solitary and peaceful feeling with a 360-degree breathtaking view of the mini-skyscrapers.
+The Capitol is one of the largest Eastlake-style buildings.
 The exterior is marble from East Canaan, Connecticut, and granite from Westerly, Rhode Island.
 The building is roughly rectangular, and the interior spaces are organized around two open interior courts that conduct vertically to large skylights.
 At the exterior base of the dome are 12 statues in six pairs representing Agriculture, Commerce, Education/Law, Force/War, Science/Justice, and Music.
 Public access is currently limited to the first floor of the Legislative Office Building and the first and second floors of the Capitol Building.
 Guided tours are available.

 Reviews | Play Video | Write a Review